0xcert/docs/api/guides/transfer-asset.md

 For successful client initialization you need connected 0xcert framework provider instance.
 See [Using providers]() chapter for detailed instructions.
 Your provider must be connected to `Rinkeby` Ethereum test network.
 :::

-Once client is initialized, we define our create asset action.
+Once client is initialized, we define our transfer asset action.

 ```ts
 const actionTransferAsset: ActionTransferAsset = {